Southport - South

 Health outcomes in Southport - South are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Southport - South has below-average health outcomes, with common conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 48%, covering about 9,912 people, compared to the national average of 55.3%.
+Southport - South's health indicators show below-average outcomes based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+Private health cover is very low at approximately 48% of the total population (~9,684 people), compared to 52.5% in Rest of Qld and the national average of 55.7%.

 Frequently Asked Questions - Health